brendavvng/AccountingLedger/README.md

 <b><i>This line of code is interesting because it uses the Stream API in Java, which is a powerful way to process data in a very efficient and readable way.</b></i>

+The Java Stream API lets you process collections of data in a clean, functional way—like filtering, transforming, and summarizing—without writing explicit loops.

 ### *What Each Line of Code is Doing:*

 - loadTransactions() loads all the transactions from a file. loadTransactions() simplifies your code by abstracting the data-fetching process, making it easier to maintain, update, and work with transaction data without worrying about where it comes from.